benoitf/github-to-jira-action/README.md

     github:
       owner: my-organization-on-github
       repo: my-repository-name
-      # the name of the Github Project v2 defining all sprints
+      # the name of the GitHub Project v2 defining all sprints
       project: My Project Planning
-      # start sync from every issues updated after this date
+      # start sync from every issue updated after this date
       # after the first run, it'll be changed in the state
       # to a more recent date
       afterDate: 2024-04-25